Rafipilot/embedding_bucketing/README.md

  ```bash
    get_embedding(input_to_embedding_model)
   ```
-Retrieves the embedding for a given word/phrase using OpenAI's embedding API.
+Returns the embedding for a given word/phrase using OpenAI's embedding API.

 4.
  ```bash